 Begüm Cana Özgür also designed a three-piece wall textiles collection inspired by the planetary culture in Harran.
 The moon god, Sin, is at the top of the Pantheon, with his son Shamash and daughter Venus which were woven handcrafted in wooden frames.

 DAY Studio founded by Doğanberk Demir and Yeşim Eröktem, developed an approach taking the scientific and architectural knowledge as well as the ancient artisanal culture of Harran dating back to 8000 years and merging these with the recent production techniques such as 3D modelling and 3D printing.

 DAY Studio, designed a set of tableware for the atlas collection which they named as ‘Eclipse’ by taking the work carried out on geometry and astronomy in Harran and the way that these were applied to the field of architecture.
 Using the phases of a lunar eclipse as foundation, Eclipse makes an attempt to portray the multi-cultural nature of the region through colors.

 The second set of products designed by DAY Studio is called ‘Mırra’ which is composed of coffee cups in 3 different sizes and colors.
 These are taking the architectural form of Kumbet Houses of Harran as reference.

-Öykü Özgencil, took astronomy works that the people of Harran carried out, as reference for the bag she designed for atlas collection.
-Today, the people of Harran have very close ties with the land, therefore the bag that she designed creates a link between the Earth and the sky.
-The women in the Harran container town and family support centers produce the bags together.
+Öykü Özgencil, took astronomy works that the people of Harran carried out, as references for the bag she designed for atlas collection.
+Today, the people of Harran have very close ties with the land, therefore the bag she designed creates a link between the Earth and the sky.
+The women in the Harran container town and the ADEM (Family Support Centre) produce the bags together.